The modal logic of arithmetic potentialism and the universal algorithm: Models of arithmetic as potentialist systems

 Each extension concept for the models of arithmetic---a way of relating some models of arithmetic to other larger models---gives rise to a corresponding extension modality and its associated potentialist system of arithmetic.

+Each of these extension concepts gives rise to a distinct particular philosophy of arithmetic modal potentialism, by which we view the models of arithmetic as the possible worlds in a suitable Kripke model expressing that particular kind of potentiality.
 The goal is to analyze the precise modal validities exhibited by these various natural potentialist systems.
-For generality, let us work in the class of all models of $\PAp$, an arbitrary fixed consistent c.e.~extension of \PA, with the central case being \PA\ itself, and I shall use the phrase \emph{model of arithmetic} to mean a model of this base theory $\PAp$.
-Since the domains of the models are inflationary with respect to these various extensions, these are potentialist systems in the sense of~\cite{HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism}.
+For generality, let us work in the class of all models of $\PAp$, an arbitrary fixed consistent c.e.~extension of \PA, but the central case is that $\PAp$ might just be \PA\ itself, and I shall use the phrase \emph{model of arithmetic} to mean a model of this fixed base theory $\PAp$.
+Since the domains of the models are inflationary with respect to these various extensions, these are potentialist systems in the sense of~\cite{HamkinsLinnebo2022:Modal-logic-of-set-theoretic-potentialism}.
 In that article, Linnebo and I had provided a general model-theoretic framework for potentialism, using it to analyze the precise modal commitments of various kinds of set-theoretic potentialism, and the project here should be seen as an arithmetic analogue.
-Following this article, Woodin and I carried out an analogous project~\cite{HamkinsWoodin:The-universal-finite-set} for top-extensional potentialism in set theory.
+Following this article, Woodin and I carried out an analogous project~\cite{HamkinsWoodin:The-universal-finite-set} for top-extensional potentialism in set theory, with related further work in \cite{HamkinsWilliams2021:The-universal-finite-sequence, Hamkins2024:Every-countable-model-of-arithmetic-or-set-theory-has-a-pointwise-definable-end-extension}.

 A main result, proved in section~\ref{Section.Modal-logic-of-arithmetic-potentialism}, will be the following.